jhart4593/RL_USV_Project/README.md

 Reference 'requirements' text file for necessary packages to install for the code to run.

 ## Code Organization
+All code for training of the RL agent is within the 'training' folder.
+The code for evaluation of the learned RL policy is located within the 'evaluation' folder.
+The 'utilities' folder houses all of the supporting Python scripts to include the USV simulator, reward function, and plotting utilities.

 ## Running the Code
+1. Run train_PPO script in 'training' folder to train an RL agent.
+Change parameters of the training in the config file within the same folder.
+2. Run the evaluate script within the 'evaluation' folder to generate plots comparing a fixed PID controller to the PPO-PID controller.
+Parameters for the evaluation are adjusted in the eval_config file in the same folder.